 INTRODUCING OUTRAGE MAGAZINE, THE ONLY LESBIAN, GAY, BISEXUAL AND TRANSGENDER (LGBT) PUBLICATION IN THE PHILIPPINES.

-Headquartered in Makati City, it was launched in April 2007 to highlight LGBT-related stories in the Philippines or those affecting LGBT Filipinos; with most articles written by LGBT Filipinos, as well as LGBT allies.
+Headquartered in Makati City, it was launched in April 2007 to highlight LGBTQI-related stories in the Philippines or those affecting LGBT Filipinos; with most articles written by LGBTQI Filipinos, as well as LGBTQI allies.

 Listed in the Global Forum on MSM & HIV (MSMGF), Outrage Magazine was founded by Michael David C. Tan, a graduate of the University of Newcastle in New South Wales, Australia, who now serves as its editor.
 Tan won the 2006 Catholic Mass Media Awards for Best Investigative Report.

-As the only LGBTzine in the Philippines, Outrage Magazine has always been clear about its missions, i.e.:
+As the only LGBTQI publication in the Philippines, Outrage Magazine has always been clear about its missions, i.e.:

 - To tell LGBT stories by providing coverage toLGBTQI-related issues for them to be known by: A) LGBTQI people; and B) non-LGBTQI identifying people (particularly since mainstream media continues to largely ignore these LGBTQI issues);

-- To mainstream LGBT issues by facilitating discussions between LGBT people and our non-LGBT counterparts; and
+- To mainstream LGBTQI issues by facilitating discussions between LGBTQI people and our non-LGBTQI counterparts; and

 - To actually help develop programs that will deal with the very issues we raise.